allmaps/allmaps/packages/triangulate/README.md

 The following options can be passed:

 *   `steinerPoints`: Steiner points.
 These become a third group of points taken into account when building the triangles.
-*   `minimumTriangleArea`: The minimum area of the resulting triangles.
-Using this options, sliver polygons that are possibly produced by internal functions can be removed.
-This is interpreted as an absolute measure if no distance is provided, or a relative measure (relative to the squared distance) otherwise.
-Default: `0`, i.e. not active.
 *   `minimumTriangleAngle`: The minimum angle (in radians) of the resulting triangles.
 Using this options, sliver polygons that are possibly produced by internal functions can be removed.
 Default: `0.01`.

 This package is used internally in [@allmaps/render](../../packages/render/) to triangulate the mask of a georeferenced map into a set of triangles that can be rendered with WebGL.